The global non-linear stability of the Kerr-de Sitter family of black holes: Asymptotic analysis of linear waves

-then we obtain $u\in\Hb^{\infty,r_1}$, with an improvement in the weight, and we can run the same argument again.
+i.e.\ if $\wh{L_w}(\sigma)^{-1}$ is regular in $S_1$, then we obtain $u\in\Hb^{\infty,r_1}$; see \eqref{EqBSobolevIso} for the properties of the Mellin transform on b-Sobolev spaces.
+This improves the weight from $r_0$ to $r_1$; we can then run the same argument again.
 If however $L_w$ does have resonances in $S_1$, we obtain a partial asymptotic expansion $u_0$ of $u$ corresponding to these, and a remainder term $\wt u\in\Hb^{\infty,r_1}$, so $u=u_0+\wt u$.
 If the partial expansion is trivial, i.e.\ $u_0=0$, then $u=\wt u\in\Hb^{\infty,r_1}$, and we can repeat the argument as before.
 Generically however, the partial expansion is non-trivial, i.e.\ $u_0\neq 0$; in this case, attempting to repeat this argument, equation \eqref{EqAsyExpRegIter} now reads

 The issue is that $\wt L_{w,\wt w}u_0$ is merely an element of $\Hb^{\infty,r_0+\eps+\alpha}$ (with $\eps>0$ depending on the imaginary part of the resonances of $L_w$ in $S_1$), but in general with no (partial) asymptotic expansion, since the coefficients of $\wt L_{w,\wt w}$, lying in $\Hb^{\infty,\alpha}$, have no asymptotic expansion either.
 Thus, we cannot establish an asymptotic expansion of $u$ with an exponentially decaying remainder term in $\Hb^{\infty,\alpha}$ in this case.